tidyverse/dplyr/revdep/problems.md

     update_tau_pb: no visible binding for global variable ‘.’
     Undefined global functions or variables:
       . gi hj label y
     ```

-## Newly fixed

-*   checking whether package ‘gemini’ can be installed ...
-ERROR
-    ```
-    Installation failed.
-    See ‘/Users/romainfrancois/git/revdep/dplyr/revdep/checks.noindex/gemini/old/gemini.Rcheck/00install.out’ for details.
-    ```

-## In both

-*   checking for hidden files and directories ...
-NOTE
-    ```
-    Found the following hidden files and directories:
-      .github
-    These were most likely included in error.
-See section ‘Package structure’ in the ‘Writing R Extensions’ manual.
-    ```

 # gender